Amir-Shamsi/Gitlog/README.md

 # Gitlog
-A library for working with @Github logs.
+A library for working with @Github logs. you can use it in django